MIchaelMainer/ld-reason-get-started/README.md

 `npm install -g esy`

-Next let’s get a copy of the ld-reason-get-started which contains copies of hello-reason repo:
+Next let’s get a copy of the ld-reason-get-started repo which contains copies of hello-reason repo.
+The `/begin` directory will be our working directory.

 `git clone https://github.com/MIchaelMainer/ld-reason-get-started.git`